BladeFireLight/PKITools/README.md

 Get-CertificateTemplateOID : Gets the OID of a specific template from Active Directory.

 Get-IssuedCertificate : Gets Certificates issued by a Certificate Authority.
 Can be filtered by CommonName, Certificate Template or Days untill expire
+NOTE: Due to required COM objects.
+Get-IssuedCertificate only works on Desktop Operating system, Server with Desktop, or Server Core with Active Directory Certificate Services installed.

 ## Why I created this
 Looking on PowerShellGallery.com, I did not find anythign that could retrive certificates from a remote ADCS server and save them to a file.
 Or get a list of soon to expire Certificates